The UK’s only dedicated Road and Sewer Section Bond specialist.

 Purpose of a Section 220 Bond:

-The main purpose of a Section 220 bond is to guarantee that works, particularly those affecting highways, roads, or streets, will be carried out to an acceptable standard.
+The main purpose of a Section 220 Bond is to guarantee that works, particularly those affecting highways, roads, or streets, will be carried out to an acceptable standard.
 If the developer or contractor fails to complete the works satisfactorily or causes damage to the public highway, the bond ensures that the necessary rectification can be funded.

 When is a Section 220 Bond Required?

-A Section 220 bond is often required in situations where:
+A Section 220 Bond is often required in situations where:

 How It Works: